Giving Thanks For Sunny Side Up Banks

 We hear from people all the time who want to contribute to a world they believe in.
 People are seeking businesses that are making transparent the community benefits of their products.

-From eggs to my clothes to banking, Mighty exists for the people who want their products with clear labels communicating the impact being achieved through the product.
+From eggs to clothes to banking, Mighty exists for the people who want their products with clear labels communicating the impact being achieved through the product.
 Or in egg parlance, sunny side up.